Marie Antoinette (1938 film): Costumes and set designs

 The film boasted thousands of expensive costumes and lavish set design.
-The array of costumes created for the film are among the most expensive in film history.
+The costumes created for the film are among the most expensive in film history.
 Costume designer Adrian visited France and Austria in 1937 to research the period.
 While there he purchased vast quantities of antique materials, French lace, and period accessories for use in the film.
 He studied the paintings of Marie Antoinette, even using a microscope on them, so that the embroidery could be identical.
 Fabrics were specially woven and subsequently embroidered with stitches sometimes too fine to be seen with the naked eye.
 The studio raged at the amount of money being spent on costumes for the film.
 The attention to detail was extreme, from the framework to hair.
 Some gowns were extremely heavy due to the amount of embroidery, fabric and precious stones used in their creation.
 Ms. Shearer's gowns alone had the combined weight of over 1,768 pounds, the heaviest being the 108 pound wedding dress created using hundreds of yards of white silk satin hand embroidered in gilt thread.
 Originally slated to be shot in Technicolor, many of the gowns were specially dyed.
 The fur trim on one of Ms. Shearer's capes was therefore dyed the exact shade of her eyes.

 The elaborate costumes were subsequently reused multiple times in other period films to offset the cost of their creation.
 Many have survived and exist in both museum and private costume collections internationally.

 The ballroom at Versailles was built to be twice as large as the original to give the ball sequences a grander scale.
 Genuine French furniture from the period was purchased and shipped to Hollywood, some of it thought to have originally been from Versailles.
 The budget was a then-enormous $2.9 million.
-After calculating the huge expense of costume and set design, plans to render it in color were scrapped because of concerns it would cost even more to add Technicolor.
+After calculating the huge expense of costume and set design, plans to render the film in color were scrapped because of concerns that adding Technicolor would further inflate the budget.